Ibanez Logo

 Ibanez Logo History

 Guitars made after 1977 have a slightly different “Ibanez” lettering on the front of the neck.
 The designers opted for printed italics, and the letters now have sharp serifs.
-Subsequently, a checkmark was added to the word, which adorned the background.
+Subsequently, a checkmark was added to the word, which was then adorned with the background.
 On some logos, it is dark gray; on others, it is black.
 The general background is white.

 In 1996, the manufacturer introduced the prestigious series of electric guitars.
 They have the word “Prestige” written on the front of the neck.
 It sits directly above the classic label, at a slight angle.
 The font imitates calligraphic handwriting.
 The letters are subtle and not at all like those used in the 1970s.